 SIS Safety Instrumented System - Implementation of one or more Safety sensor(s), logic solver(s), and final element(s).

 Instrumented Functions.
-A SIS is composed of any combination of
+A SIS is composed of any combination of hours.
+Movement may be accomplished by PVST, full stroke proof testing or a demand on the system.

 SSI Site Safety Index (See Appendix E)